tpaul790/Personal-Projects/README.md

 # Personal-Projects
+Atestat: clothing store website
+	- can see how the website look like in the README file from the Atestat directory
+ 	- HTML,CSS,Java Script and some mySql

-Produse:
+Produse: product store application
+	- can see how the application look like in the README file from the Produse direcotry
-	- limbaj C++
+	- programing language C++
-	- interfața grafica folosind qt
+	- GUI using qt
-	- persistenta datelor in fișiere

-SocialNetwork
+	- files for data persistence

+SocialNetwork: social network application
+	- can see how the application look like in the README file from the SocialNetworkGUI direcotry
-	- limbaj Java
+	- programing language Java
-	- interfața grafica folosind javaFX
-	- persistenta datelor într-o baza de date postgreSql
+	- GUI using JavaFx
+	- postgreSql data base for data persistence